 Tip 3: Use the Google Analytics Academy

 Google has created over 40 hours of free training to help you learn how to use Google Analytics.

 I have to admit – the constantly smiling instructors are a little creepy.
 If you can ignore their robotic joy, you will learn a lot right from the first module.

 You or a member of your small business team can use this free training to learn as much as you need to get started.
 After a while, using the reports will become more familiar, and you will find it easier to use Google Analytics to increase website traffic.

 These are my top three tips for beginners who want to use Google Analytics to increase website traffic.

 What do you think?
 Do you track website traffic in a different way?

 If you are ready to improve your website traffic but don’t know where to start, give me a nudge!
-I will support you to improve your Search Engine Optimisation helps you increase the traffic to your website through organic search engine results.
-It helps more people see that your website is useful and come back for more.
-More, run your first Google ads campaign, or simply give you some advice to increase your confidence on the matter.
+I will support you to improve your SEO, run your first Google ads campaign, or simply give you some advice to increase your confidence on the matter.

 Free marketing advice in your inbox